Using cluster link aggregation

 - Starting from 12.
 0 release, cluster link aggregation is supported on NetScaler appliance SDX appliances.

-- The number of interfaces that can be bound to cluster LA is 16 (from each node), and the maximum number of interfaces in cluster LA can be (16 * n), where n is the number of nodes in a cluster.
-The total number of interfaces in cluster LA depends on the number of interfaces for every port channel on upstream switch.
+- The number of interfaces that can be bound to cluster LA is 16 (from each node).
+The maximum number of interfaces in cluster LA can be (16 * n), where n is the number of nodes in a cluster.
+The total number of interfaces in cluster LA depends on the number of interfaces for every port channel on the upstream switch.

 - If a NetScaler appliance uses Intel Fortville interfaces, the switchover of a NetScaler cluster node to passive mode might cause a few seconds of outage with CLAG.
 The issue occurs because LACP is enabled for CLAG to function properly, and the outage time depends on NIC LACP timers.

 For example, consider a three-node cluster where all three nodes are connected to the upstream switch.
 A cluster LA channel (CLA/1) is formed by binding interfaces 0/1/2, 1/1/2, and 2/1/2.

 A cluster LA channel has the following attributes:

 - Each channel has a unique MAC agreed upon by cluster nodes.

 - The channel can bind both local and remote nodes’ interfaces.

 - A maximum of four cluster LA channels are supported in a cluster.